 It goes without saying that an ideal property is one that comes without a multitude of repair & maintenance issues.
 Especially if you haven’t set aside a budget for a planned renovation, be wary of properties which will require you to spend more on basic repairs and maintenance, when you could in fact be saving more with a renovation.

 Look out for structural issues, water damage, and signs of pests.
 Consider things like:

 - Are there any cracks in the wall?

 - Is there any wetness in the walls and floors?
 Is there any mould?

 - Are there any signs of pest infestations?

-By performing due diligence before you purchase a property, you’ll be saving yourself a lot of headaches down the line.
+By performing due diligence before you purchase a property and managing the property, you’ll be saving yourself a lot of headaches down the line.

 How to minimise your chances of buying a dud